Azure/Enterprise-Scale/docs/wiki/migrate-alz-policies-to-builtin.md

 This article describes how to migrate ALZ custom policies and policy initiatives to Azure built-in policies.
 The guidance provided in this document describes manual steps for performing the migration, based on a set of specific policies and initiatives.

 ## Detect updates to policy
 1. To determine if there has been updates to ALZ your first reference should be [What's New](https://github.com/Azure/Enterprise-Scale/wiki/Whats-new).
-Any updates to policies or other ALZ related artifacts will be reflected here upone release. fixme link to what's new with Deny Public IP update. https://github.com/Azure/Enterprise-Scale/pull/1099 fixme list of deprecated policies https://github.com/Azure/Enterprise-Scale/pull/1099
+Any updates to policies or other ALZ related artifacts will be reflected here upon release. fixme link to what's new with Deny Public IP update. https://github.com/Azure/Enterprise-Scale/pull/1099 fixme list of deprecated policies https://github.com/Azure/Enterprise-Scale/pull/1099